BGI-Qingdao/MetaTrass/README.md

      * 2. Clean data

-       If you have the resolved clean data, please run directly the MetaTrass's TB and AP steps.
+       If you have clean data, please directly run the MetaTrass's TB and AP steps.

 2. **For 10X Chromium sequencing data**
      * 1. Raw data:

-       If you have the 10X Chromium data, please convert the 10X data to stLFR format.
+       If you have 10X Chromium data, please convert them to stLFR format.

-     * 2. Clean data: like publication dataset.
+     * 2. Clean data: like publicated dataset.
      	Using Athena MOCK20 sequencing data ([ATCC MOCK20 10X data](https://www.ncbi.nlm.nih.gov/sra/SRX3727063%5baccn%5d)) as an examples.

         **_Converting_ 10X data**